dyonemura/CSE151A-Project/README.md

 ### Data Preprocessing:
-- Missing Values
+We performed the following preprocessing steps:
-  - Drop the two missing text entries from the dataset to maintain data consistency.
+- Dropped the two missing text entries from the dataset to maintain data consistency.
-- Text Tokenization and Cleaning
+- Encoded categorical attributes, recipe_name and user_name, using one hot encoding for the use in the model.
+- Scaled the numerical attributes, reply_count, thumbs up/down, best_score, and user_reputation, using normalization to ensure range.
-  - Remove special characters, numbers, and punctuation from the text attribute.
+- Removed special characters, numbers, and punctuation from the text attribute.
-  - Convert all text to lowercase, tokenize the text into individual words, and stored the tokenized text into a list for futher analysis.
+- Converted all text to lowercase, tokenize the text into individual words, and stored the tokenized text into a list for futher analysis.
-- Encoding
-  - Encode the categorical attributes, recipe_name and user_name, using one hot encoding for the use in the model.
-- Scaling
-  - Scale the numerical attributes, reply_count, thumbs up/down, best_score, and user_reputation, using normalization to ensure range.
-- Splitting Data
+- Applyed TF-IDF feature extraction
+- Performed manual cleaning of the text features to address unknown or unspecified words/typos
 - Split the dataset into training and testing sets using an 80:20 ratio to evaluate model performance and avoid overfitting.

-In order to deal with the skew in our dataset towards five-star reviews, we utilized SMOTE to oversample our data and give a more uniform sample sapce to operate on.
+- Performed SMOTE oversampling on the training set to address class imbalance

 ### Model One

 For our first model we utilized a SGDClassifier, which is a linear classifier that utilizes stochastic gradient descent.
 This model takes in the td-idf features of the processed text data and outputs a prediction of the stars (rating) category for the given review.
 Our model was trained with the default parameters specified by the sklearn function.

 ### Model Two